rick-liu-02/rick-bot/README.md

         ...
     }

-"bot_token.json" should be of the form:
+"bot_token.json" specifies the bot's token, which should never be shared publicly:

     {
       "token": "1234567890"
     }

-Also requires placing .json files generated using DiscordChatExporter in "chat_data/".
+Additionally, IDs of users that the bot will ignore can be added in "blacklist.json":

+    {
+        "ids": [
+            "0987654321"
+        ]
+    }